Therdel/injectable/README.md

 # injectable
-Injectable library with entry/exit points
+Injectable rust library for windows

+## Target: 64-bit or 32-bit
+change in `.cargo/config.toml`